 Basic income (loss) per share is computed by dividing income attributable to common shareholders by the weighted average number of common shares outstanding for the period.
 Diluted income per share reflects the dilution of common stock equivalents such as options to the extent the impact is dilutive.
-As the Company generated net income for the three month period ended March 31, 2018, potentially dilutive securities have been included in the diluted net income per share computations and any potentially anti-dilutive shares have been excluded and are shown in the table below.
-As the Company incurred net loss for the three month period ended March 31, 2017, potentially dilutive securities have been excluded from the diluted net loss per share computation, as their effect would be anti-dilutive.
+As the Company generated net income for the six month period ended June 30, 2018 and the three month period ended June 30, 2017 potentially dilutive securities have been included in the diluted net income per share computations and any potentially anti-dilutive shares have been excluded and are shown in the table below.
+As the Company incurred net loss for the three month period ended June 30, 2018 and the six month period ended June 30, 2017, potentially dilutive securities have been excluded from the diluted net loss per share computation, as their effect would be anti-dilutive.